almron/iTach_IR_Node_Server/README.md

 There may be multiple code sets that need to be downloaded for a single device.
 Each Code set should be put into the Node Server Separately.
 This node serve is installed with the Onkyo Receiver Zone 2 Codes as an example.
 Note that when pasted into Custom Config from the GC e-mail the new lines are replaced with double space.
 The Node Server will parse the document using these double spaces.
 To input codes manually use a double space between button codes with the same format as the GC e-mail.

+# Usage

+## Nodes:

+1. The Group Parent Controller Node "iTach IR".
+2. IR Codeset.

+## The Group Parent Controller Node "iTach IR"

+### Status Values:

+1. NodeServer Online: Displays status in Polyglot
+2. Module Address: This is the index location starting at zero of the IR controller in the Global Cache device.
+Usually the first module, 0, is Ethernet/Wifi, and the second module is IR/Serial/Relay.
+Currently this is not changable but may be in the future to support other Global Cache hardware with multipl IR/Serial/Relay modules
+3. Module Type: This is the type of module associated with "Module Address" above.
+If this is not "3 IR", the iTach device will not work with this Node Server

+## IR Codeset:

+### Status Values:

+1. Last Error: Values are None, Unknown (see polyglot logs for error details), or a human readable Global Cache errro.

+### Accepts Commands:

+1. Send IR.
+2. Stop IR.

+#### Send IR.

+Parameters:

+1. Button Name: Name for the Button code.
+2. Alternate Codes: Some Global Cache Control Tower Database codesets have multiple IR codes for a single button.
+If there is not secondary code the first will be used even when selecting Button Code 2.
+3. Connector: The Global Cache IR connector when looking at the iTach from the IR connector side.
+4. Retpeat: Number of times to repeat the IR Code (i.e. Volume).
+The max is 50.
+If setting this to repeat the Stop IR command can be used to stop repeating.

+#### Stop IR

+Usually used to stop a repeated Send IR command.
+For example Send IR param Repeat is set to max 50 on button down press for volume controll, then stopped when button is released.
+This will soon be a featue in UD Mobile.

+Parameters:

+1. Connector: The Global Cache IR connector when looking at the iTach from the IR connector side.

 # Release Notes

 - 2022.1.22 01/22/2022